 Feed birds safflower seeds

 Safflower seed is very common for backyard bird feeding.
 It is found in many blends and is a favorite of the cardinals.
 Chickadees, mourning doves and various finches are also glad to eat it.
 It does, however, have a somewhat bitter taste than many squirrels find unfavorable.
+You won’t eliminate the squirrels, but you likely will keep them at a distance from your house.

 Feed squirrels squirrel food